Colorful Flames Science

 Borax (Detergent Booster) = Green Flame

-Potassium Chloride (Lite Salt, found in grocer stores with salt) = Purple
+Potassium Chloride (Lite Salt, found in grocery stores with salt) = Purple

 Procedures